-Storyboard ID LL_Hamburg_Story#3 UC Related UC 8/9, 10, 11: 5G-LOGINNOV Floating Truck & Emission Data (FTED) 5G-LOGINNOV 5G GLOSA & Automated Truck Platooning (GTP)-under 5G-LOGINNOV green initiative 5G-LOGINNOV dynamic control loop for environment sensitive traffic management actions (DCET) KPIs H-KPI7; H-KPI8, H-KPI9; H-KPI10 Reduction of fuel consumption and CO 2 emissions in single mode (vehicles for LL Hamburg will be equipped with devices for Entruck, Conti IoT and LCMM) up to 10% Reduction of fuel consumption and CO 2 emissions in platoon mode (vehicles for LL Hamburg will be equipped with devices for Entruck, Conti IoT and LCMM) up to 20% Baseline data Statistically representative trips in the port and city road network will be collected on a regular basis by taxis and on an exemplary manner by rental cars.
-The baseline data collection will be an orientation for the operational data collection phase.
+Storyboard ID LL_Hamburg_Story#3 UC Related UC 8/9, 10, 11: 5G-LOGINNOV Floating Truck & Emission Data (FTED) 5G-LOGINNOV 5G GLOSA & Automated Truck Platooning (GTP)-under 5G- 5G-LOGINNOV dynamic control loop for environment sensitive traffic management actions (DCET) KPIs H-KPI7; H-KPI8, H-KPI9; H-KPI10 Reduction of fuel consumption and CO2 emissions in single mode (vehicles for LL Hamburg will be equipped with devices for Entruck, Conti IoT and LCMM) up to 10% Reduction of fuel consumption and CO_2 emissions in platoon mode (vehicles for LL Hamburg will be equipped with devices for Entruck, Conti IoT and LCMM) up to Basalina data 20% Baseline data Statistically representative trips in the port and city road network will be collected on data collection will be an orientation for the operational data collection phase.
 The selected vehicles will be equipped with GLOSA information and drivers shall measure via LCMM and Entruck the deviation relative to the baseline reference.
-Evaluation data Action/sub UC (baseline) and with GLOSA (operational phase) Description Illustration / step
+Operational A significant number of rides will be conducted through the city road network of data Hamburg and around the docks which will be recorded and evaluated.
+The evaluation takes place on the base of real vehicle sensor data in combination with the digital route network that is to be drawn up as digital map and on the base of live data regarding traffic situation, traffic volume and location of the traffic intrastructure such as traffic lights.
+The data relevant to emissions and fuel interaction will be recorded in high resolution and matched to the relevant route section.
+The recorded data provide, next to precise positioning based on 5G-R15 NSA, the speed profile and all consumption relevant engine parameters as RPM, torque, and current real fuel consumption in a resolution of at least 2 HZ.
+Additionally, Entruck records driver interactions such as accelerator pedal position, brake- and clutch confirmation and use of kickdowns.
+The evaluation represents the determined driving manoeuvres for the current driving conditions of the vehicle, the driving resistance distribution and resulting real consumption for the individual categories or manoeuvres such as acceleration, constant drive, active deceleration Through the evaluation of the manoeuvre execution (intensity and acceptance of traffic restrictions) the driver characteristics and driving influence will be determined Resulting out of this, the consumption-optimized traffic management and driving profiles can be determined for each route section.
+Eval uat ion It is intended to hand-over the deviation of operational data (H-KPI8-10) to the data evaluation tool.
+All KPIs will be studied with collected trip data without GLOSA (baseline) and with GLOSA (operational phase) Action/sub UC Description / step